-Cut the banana with a knife by cutting off the ends of the bananas and making a cut alond the outside curves of the banana skins, but do not remove the skins.
+Cut the banana with a knife by cutting off the ends of the bananas and making a cut along the outside curves of the banana skins, but do not remove the skins.

 Place the bananas in boiling water and add 1 to 2 tablespoons of salt and 2 teaspoons of oil to make them peel easier.
 Boil the bananas for approximately 20 minutes on medium-low heat.
 If you boil them too long they will come apart.

 While the bananas cook, make the Escabeche sauce by placing all the rest of the ingredients into a pot.
 Stir them well and place on medium heat until the mixture gets hot.
-Then reduce the heat to low and cook for approximately 1 hour.
+Then reduce the heat to low and cook for approximately 20 minutes or until the onions are soft.
 Remove from heat and set aside to cool to room temperature.

-The banana is done when you lightly stab it with a toothpick and it is tender but firm.
+The bananas are done when you lightly stab them with a toothpick or a fork until tender but firm.
 Peel off the skins and cut the bananas in 1 inch size rounds and put them in a glass bowl.
 Add the sauce to the bananas.
 Stir and mix well.
 Cover them and marinade them for at least 24 hours in the fridge.